Full Text Search

 SETTINGS hdx_query_debug=true

-In this example we are looking for the word error
+This example searches for the word error

-in our column message
+in the message

 X-Hdx-Query-Stats: exec_time=107 rows_read=0 bytes_read=0 num_partitions=58 num_peers=3 query_attempts=1 memory_usage=9491822